 Table 6 of this report shows the net plan assets for ERSRI in total, and it shows the breakdown between State Employees, Teachers and the Teachers' Survivor Benefit Plan.
 Table 7 of this report shows a reconciliation of the assets for State Employees and Teachers between the previous valuation and this valuation.
-Table 9 shows the distribution of investments by category-65% of assets are held in equities, including real estate and private equity-and Table 10 shows a historical summary of the return rates.
-As can be seen, the net market value rate of return was 19.5% for the year ended June 30, 2011, and the return on an actuarial asset value basis was 2.1%.
+Table 9 shows the distribution of investments by category-74% of assets are held in equities, including real estate and private equity-and Table 10 shows a historical summary of the return rates.
+As can be seen, the net market value rate of return was 1.4% for the year ended June 30, 2012, and the return on an actuarial asset value basis was 3.9%.

-The average annual return based on the market value of assets over the last ten years (July 1, 2001 - June 30, 2011) was 5.3%.
-This is less than the previously assumed 8.25% annual investment return assumption and the current 7.5%.
-The average annual return based on the actuarial value of assets over the same period was 3.8%.
+The average annual return based on the market value of assets over the last ten years (July 1, 2002 - June 30, 2012) was 6.4%.
+This is less than the current 7.50% annual investment return assumption.
+The average annual return based on the actuarial value of assets over the same period was 4.1%.